 How do you find the road to success in your art?
-By that I mean, how do you find the way of working that brings you the best results?
+By that I mean, how do you find the way of creating art that brings you the most joy?

 Several years ago a subscriber emailed me saying: